-Yuval Neria, professor of medical psychology at Columbia University Medical Center (CUMC) and Columbia's Mailman School of Public Health, and his colleagues discovered a link between hippocampus size and treatment response for post-traumatic stress disorder (PTSD).
+Yuval Neria, professor of medical psychology at Columbia University Irving Medical Center and Columbia's Mailman School of Public Health, and his colleagues discovered a link between hippocampus size and treatment response for post-traumatic stress disorder (PTSD).

 The hippocampus is a brain area that distinguishes between safety and danger, and prior research has shown a smaller hippocampus elevates the risk of having PTSD.
 These findings impact those engaged in potentially traumatic activities.

 “For example, new recruits for military service may be scanned before an assignment to determine whether they are capable of dealing with the expected stress and trauma,” said Neria.